For families, community members and people facing Alzheimer’s disease

 We offer a variety of classes to both professionals, family caregivers, those living with Alzheimer’s and the general public.
 Topics are broken up into general categories below.

-Request a speaker here, or visit our online calendar to view upcoming presentations.
+Request a speaker here, or visit our Community Resource Finder to view upcoming presentations.

 If you are a professional, click here for more information on professional trainings.